 The question of the shape of the blockchain opens up onto a space of technomic, geometric and social forms.
 We can move through the hyperspace containing and relating these forms to the specific spaces of individual blockchains that are built around them, through the constraints and agendas that they reflect, out into wider society.
 The gaps and overlaps in this space indicate useful problems for the work of development or critique.
 Given this, geometries and forms are at least as useful a navigational marker as professed intentions or revealed preferences.
 But only if we can imagine and visualise them.

 Art deals in form, from the spatial volumes of Renaissance perspective to the choreography and logistics of Relational and Contemporary art.
 Whether promoting, like Jessica Angel’s public art envisioning of the Doge-Ethereum bridge as a Klein Bottle, critiquing or simply rendering perceptible the very different kinds of form that make up the geometric, technomic and social forms of the blockchain and the relationships between them, art has the unique potential to uncover the true shape of the blockchain.

-Simple Blockchain Art Diagram, by Rob Myers.
+Simple Blockchain Art Diagram, by Rhea Myers.
 2016

 What the Silk Road bitcoin seizure transaction network looks like, Reddit